How Much Does B2B Website Development Cost: Full Breakdown

 This is your website’s address, like yourcompany.com.
 Most standard domains cost around $10 to $20 per year.
 A short, memorable domain helps people find and trust your brand more easily.

 Hosting stores your website’s files and makes them accessible to users online.
-Shared hosting works fine for small B2B sites, while larger businesses might need VPS or cloud hosting.
+Shared hosting works fine for small B2B sites, while larger businesses might need VPS hosting or cloud hosting.
 Better hosting equals faster load times and less downtime, both crucial for a professional presence.

 An SSL certificate secures the connection between your site and its visitors.
 Free options like Let’s Encrypt are available, but premium certificates offer added trust and better browser compatibility.
 Most users look for that padlock icon, especially when submitting forms or sensitive data.